-(From the November 2019 issue of Spotlight)
+(From the November 2019 issue of Spotlight, titled "Spotlight on Education: Small School Districts Making a Difference)

 San Mateo County has a rich culture of local governance, with 20 municipalities spanning its 455 square miles.
 These small units of government allow for more community members to participate in local decision-making and develop stronger connections across the county’s neighborhoods.
 This culture of local control extends to public education as well; San Mateo County has 23 unique school districts, each with its own elected board of trustees.